 - Resting condition of the body.
 There is also a difference in the way in which moths and butterflies fold their wings while they are not flying.
 Moths try to hide their abdomen by putting the wings in the form of a tent, while butterflies fold them back, vertically over the body, flat, or sometimes in-between, similar to a jet plane.

 - Mating selection.
 Due to their nocturnal activities, moths use their strong scent in order to choose a mate, while the butterflies rely on their sight, thus the bright colours and patterns.

 Moth and Butterfly Damage

 Some of you may be wondering why is it so important to know the difference between the two species.
 Well, even if they aren’t as dangerous as cockroaches, bed bugs, ants, or other pests, moths can actually do a lot of damage to your property.
 You should know how to differentiate them in case of a possible infestation.

 As we mentioned earlier, the moth larvae are capable of eating absolutely anything, leading to numerous holes in your clothes, bedding, furniture, and spoiled food.
 There are also rare cases in which the spurs located in the legs of an adult moth might penetrate the skin and cause an allergic reaction.

 Butterflies rarely do any damage, even in their caterpillar stage.
 It is true that they eat a lot but their food of choice, as we mentioned, consists of fruit, flowers, wood, and leaves.

 The easiest way to tell both species apart is the time in which you notice them being more active.
 It’s safe to say that adult moths and butterflies are not dangerous, however, moth larvae munching on your property can be a very serious issue that should not be taken lightly.
-Keep an eye out for all the signs and visual differences that we mentioned so that you can stop a potential moth infestation in its early stages.
+That's why, keep an eye out for all the signs and visual differences we mentioned, and contact a moth control service immediately if you spot any indications of moth infestation.